 What I love about this recipe is that it can be served as an appetizer or a main course.
 If you choose to serve this as an appetizer, it will produce 4 servings.
 If you want to serve this as a main course, you will only get two servings because you’re doubling up the serving size.
 Personally I like this as a starter.

 Once you place your Creole shrimp au gratin in the oven, if you find that your crust is browning faster than your au gratin is bubbling, don’t worry.
 Simply turn the oven down a bit and/or spray the tops of the crust lightly with cooking spray.
 You can also use a different seafood!
-Try swapping out the shrimp for crawfish or lobster meat.
+Try swapping out the shrimp with crab, crawfish, or lobster meat.

 - 1 1/2 teaspoons Tony Chachere’s Lite Creole Seasoning